 So when you make the decision to franchise your business, what character traits and elements can you look for in new franchise partners that will limit the mistakes?

-2. Don’t cut corners.
 Good franchise buyers take time to find and even more time to fully train and support.
-Don’t let your buyers short cut the training or skip steps in your process, this is a sure way to land people who won’t value your system or worse yet, your advice.
+Don’t let your buyers shortcut the training or skip steps in your process, this is a sure way to land people who won’t value your system or worse yet, your advice.

-4. Look for singers.
-You want people early on in your franchise system that are willing and able to talk with new buyers about their business, experience and hopefully YOU in a positive way, your first franchisees will be your most important testimonials.
+You want people early on in your franchise system that are willing and able to talk with new buyers about their business, and experience and hopefully YOU in a positive way, your first franchisees will be your most important testimonials.

-For more information on how to franchise your business and building a successful franchise brand, contact Franchise Marketing Systems:
+For more information on how to franchise your business and build a successful franchise brand, contact FMS Franchise.